Skip to content

 Costs of PEO services depend on factors such as workforce size, industry risk level, service complexity, and geographic location.
 For example, businesses in high-risk industries like construction may incur higher fees due to increased workers' compensation and compliance requirements.

 PEO pricing also depends on the scope of services it offers, including payroll processing, benefits administration, tax filing, and legal compliance support.
-Companies should request detailed quotes from providers to understand all costs and ensure compatibility with their HR and operational needs.
+Companies should request detailed quotes from providers to understand all costs and check compatibility with their HR and operational needs.

 How to choose the right PEO provider?